 Each of these monitor types has its own advantages and disadvantages.
 Here’s a quick overview:

 |Refresh rate||Fastest||Medium||Generally slowest|

-As you can see, VA panels aren’t the best for any one purpose.
+As you can see, VA panels represent a middle ground between TN and IPS and don’t particularly shine in any of the areas.
 On the other hand, they’re a solid choice if you want a multi-purpose monitor.
 But we’re not looking for multi-purpose monitors; we’re looking for the best monitors for content creation.

 For content creation, IPS panels are the way to go.
-To begin with, you get the best color gamut.
-The exact performance will depend on the model.
+To begin with, you get the best color accuracy (color gamut) and widest contrast.

-A wide viewing angle is also important.
-The viewing angle determines how wide an angle you can view the image from, without any distortion.
+A wide viewing angle is equally important.
+The viewing angle determines how wide an angle you can view the image from, without any alteration in contrast, desaturation or distortion.
 A monitor with a narrow viewing angle will have poor contrast and color clarity when viewed from a wide angle.

 The best IPS monitors will typically have a viewing angle of 178°.
-This ensures that you get plenty of clarity, regardless of what angle you’re looking at the screen from.
+This ensures that you get plenty of clarity, regardless of what angle you’re viewing your screen from.

 When choosing a monitor for content creation, panel type is the most important consideration.

 Color gamut means the range of colors that a monitor can produce.
 The wider the color gamut, the more colors you’ll be able to reproduce.
 Sounds simple, right?